flutter/website/src/docs/resources/faq.md

 are enabled.
 You can run your app without these checks by using either the `--profile` or `--release` flag to `flutter run`.

-If you are using the Flutter plugin for IntelliJ, you can launch the app in profile or release mode using the menu entries **Run > Flutter Run in Profile Mode** or **Release Mode**.
+If your IDE uses the Flutter plugin, you can launch the app in profile or release mode.
+For IntelliJ, use the menu entries
+**Run > Flutter Run in Profile Mode** or **Release Mode**.

 ### What programming paradigm does Flutter's framework use?

 Flutter is a multi-paradigm programming environment.
 Many programming techniques developed over the past few decades are used in Flutter.
 We use each one where we believe the strengths of the technique make it particularly well-suited.
 In no particular order:

 **Composition**
-: The primary paradigm used by Flutter is that of using small objects with narrow scopes of behavior, composed together to obtain more complicated effects.
+: The primary paradigm used by Flutter is that of using small objects with narrow scopes of behavior, composed together to obtain more complicated effects, sometimes called _aggressive composition_.
 Most widgets in the Flutter widget library are built in this way.
 For example, the Material [`TextButton`][] class is built using an [`IconTheme`][], an [`InkWell`][], a [`Padding`][], a [`Center`][], a [`Material`][], an [`AnimatedDefaultTextStyle`][], and a [`ConstrainedBox`][].
   The [`InkWell`][] is built using a [`GestureDetector`][].
   The [`Material`][] is built using an [`AnimatedDefaultTextStyle`][], a [`NotificationListener`][], and an [`AnimatedPhysicalModel`][].
   And so on.
 It's widgets all the way down.